unknownhad/CloudIntel/README.md

 To retrieve a comprehensive list of malicious IPs, which is about 30 times larger than the public list on GitHub, use the AWSAttacks API as follows:

+## Demo credentials

+Feel free to use demo key and Email for testing (This key/Email can change without any notice for andy prod usage please ask for the key)
+The Email and key are enclosed between double "qoutes"

+Demo Email : "democloudintel@himanshuanand.com"
+Demo Key   : "key{democloudintel}"

 ## For your API key please[ Email](mailto:me@himanshuanand.com) OR fill this [form](https://forms.gle/Eo163CxUssNE1S7z7)

 ```bash